how to parameterize probability distributions for PSA

 This is a joint blog post with Andrew ElHabr.

-In probabilistic sensitivity analysis (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs, also known as PSA iterations.
+In probabilistic sensitivity analysis (PSA), model parameters are repeatedly sampled from the joint parameter space to generate a set of model runs.

-This tutorial will explain how to parameterize the normal, beta, and gamma distributions under the above assumption.
+This tutorial explains how to parameterize the normal, beta, and gamma distributions.

 Normal distribution

-If \(L\) and \(U\) are equidistant from \(B\) and a symmetrical distribution is desired, then the normal distribution is ideal.
-Recall from high school statistics, that (1) the mean of the normal distribution is equal to its median; and (2) 1.96 standard deviations above and below the mean delineate the 95% confidence interval.
-Therefore, the distribution we need is:
+Recall from high school statistics, that (1) due to symmetry of the probability density function, the mean and median are equal; and (2) 1.96 standard deviations above and below the mean delineate the 95% confidence interval.
+Therefore, the distribution we need is simply:

 \[{\rm Normal}\bigg(B,\ \frac{B-L}{1.96}\bigg).\]Beta distribution